 The menu is another concern.
 For fast food chains, their delivery menu is mostly the same as their dine-in menu because the food items are easy to assemble, package, and serve.
-However, for MSMEs, you can take some liberties in adapting the menu for delivery.
+However, for MSMEs, you can have some liberties in adapting the menu for delivery.
 Here are some things to consider when creating a delivery-only menu.

 Timing is everything

-Speedy deliveries can make or break a food delivery service.
+Speed can make or break a food delivery service.
 Before you roll out deliveries, prep time, delivery radius, and order density need to be taken into account.
 Before adding a food item to the menu, make sure that prep time is factored in.
 You can cook ingredients in advance so that a cook would only need to assemble it in the container.
 You can also choose items that have relatively fast prep times like sandwiches, salads, or fried items.

 The logistics of the operations—such as investing in a third-party provider or hiring your own delivery staff—are important considerations when branching out into delivery.